getomni-ai/zerox/README.md

   openaiAPIKey: process.env.OPENAI_API_KEY,

   // Optional
+  cleanup: true, // Clear images from tmp after run.
   concurrency: 10, // Number of pages to run at a time.
   maintainFormat: false, // Slower but helps maintain consistent formatting.
-  cleanup: true, // Clear images from tmp after run.
+  model: 'gpt-4o-mini' // Model to use (gpt-4o-mini or gpt-4o).
-  outputDir: undefined, // Save combined result.md to a file
+  outputDir: undefined, // Save combined result.md to a file.
-  tempDir: "/os/tmp", // Directory to use for temporary files (default: system temp directory) });
+  tempDir: "/os/tmp", // Directory to use for temporary files (default: system temp directory).
+});
 ```